 The Promise of God’s Presence

 I’m speaking on a topic today that I really need to hear because I struggle with fear.
-I was reminded of this a couple of years ago when Beth and I were out driving.
-When we came to a railroad crossing, the lights starting flashing and the arms came down…and I stopped about 50 yards from the tracks.
-Beth asked me what I was doing and I told her that I didn’t want the train to tip over and land on us.
+I was reminded of this on Monday when my wife and I were out driving.
+When we came to one of the railroad crossings in town, the lights starting flashing and the arms came down.
+When I realized a train was traveling down the tracks, I stopped about 50 yards from the crossing.
+Beth asked me what I was doing and I didn’t even realize that I was so far away from the train.
+I told her that I didn’t want the train to tip over and hit us.

 Last Sunday we learned that the antidote to anxiety is the peace of God.
 Our text today teaches that the solution to fear is the presence of God.
 Here’s our main point: The Lord will never leave those who belong to Him.
 We could also say it like this: Because God is here, we should have no fear.